Py-Kat/py-space-api/README.md

 ### Example API Request:

 *This program will search the
-NASA Astronomy Picture of the
+NASA Near Earth Object Web
-Day endpoint and return a
-python dict containing the data of a single random APOD entry!*
+Service (NeoWs) endpoint and return a python dict containing the data of a single specified asteroid ID!*

 ```
 python